tanyalamonova/transactions/README.md

-# transactions
+# Transactions

-There's just one .py file that transforms initial dataset fount on the web.
+There's just one .py file that transforms initial dataset found on the web.

 read_transaction_data.py does the following: